adet-projects/simple-chatbot/README.md

    - pip install nltk==3.8.1
    - pip install numpy==1.26.4
 6. Type this codeL :"code ." to proceed vscode
+7. Clone the repository for references using GitBash: "git clone -b initial-release https://github.com/adet-projects/simple-chatbot.git"
-7. Make new following folders and files:
+8. Make new following folders and files in chatbot folder:
    - For folders:
      - pickle
        - words.pkl